xfce-mirror/xfdesktop/.gitlab/issue_templates/default.md

 <!--
 Please fill this template out in full.
-Issue reports with missing relevant information may be closed without comment.
+Issue reports that do not use this template, or that have missing relevant information may be closed without comment.
 -->

 # Issue Description